Vietmani

 Lifting Equipment Inspection Process

-• Dynamic Load Test: To check safe operation while moving with a load.
+• Dynamic load testing to check the safe operation capability when the equipment moves with a load.

 Step 5: Conclusion & Certification